 Core Components of Knowledge Management

-By today’s standards, investing in technology to streamline and supercharge your knowledge management initiatives is non-negotiable.
+By today's standards, investing in technology to streamline and supercharge your KM initiatives is non-negotiable.

-While the specific tools that work best for your team will vary, you generally want to consider adopting the following:
+While the specific knowledge management tools that work best for your team will vary, you generally want to consider adopting the following:

 - Tools for communication and collaboration